 It is always a question to choose an access switch with SFP ports or RJ45 Ethernet ports for 1000Mbps connections.
-Many people may ask about RJ45 port vs SFP port, what are the main differences?
-Which one suits better to your network?
+RJ45 port vs SFP port, many people wonder the main differences between them.
+Is RJ45 port or SFP port that suits better for your network?
 As RJ45 port and SFP port are already quite familiar to most users, thus here directly bring some principles that we could follow to choose between RJ45 port and SFP port while skipping the repeated introductions of what is SFP port or RJ45 port.

 RJ45 vs SFP: maximum distance.
 The maximal transmission distance varies a lot due to the connections RJ45 and SFP ports used respectively.
 RJ45 ports support a maximum distance of 100 meters, making it more than enough for a home or small office network.
 SFP ports allow greater distances.
-MMF cables can reach up to 550-600 meters and SMF cables 150 kilometers.
-If connected with a Cat5 cable, SFP port follows a 100-meter limitation.
+MMF cables connected to the SFP port can reach up to 550-600 meters and SMF cables 150 kilometers.
+If connected with a Cat5 cable, the SFP port follows a 100-meter limitation.

 |Features||SFP Port||RJ45 Port|

 ||RJ45 Ethernet cable (Cat5e/Cat6 or higher)|

 |Max Distance||MMF (550m) / SMF (150km) / RJ45 Ethernet cable (100m)||100m (330ft)|